Souterrain

 An archaeologist since 1983, he has been engaged on numerous projects throughout the UK and in Spain, Italy, Poland and the Middle East.

-He is a Member of the Institute for Archaeologists (MIfA) and of the European Association of Geoscientists and Engineers (EAGE).
+He is a Member of the Chartered Institute for Archaeologists (MCIfA) and of the European Association of Geoscientists and Engineers (EAGE).
 Over the past decade, he has directed and managed a wide range of commercial archaeological projects around the UK.

 A keen advocate of community archaeology, he has directed and taught a series of Archaeology courses, institutes including the Universities of Cambridge and Warwick.